raylutz/audit-engine-docsite/docs/user-guide/sending_data.md

    </td>
    <td>2TB or unlimited.
    </td>
-   <td>Used by San Francisco County.
+   <td>Used by San Francisco County prior to 2023.
 Good user interface which allows bulk downloads.
 Offers a desktop client for Windows.
    </td>
   </tr>
 </table>

 ### Option 2: Uploading the Data to Directly to AuditEngine